OOH! Why Out-of-Home Advertising Success is Driven by Data

 Digital billboards for New Balance studied people by camera as they approached, then applied AI to decide whether they were wearing typical outfits—or something remarkable enough to highlight live on-screen, accompanied by the admiring banner, "Exception Spotted."

 Companies that specialize in geographic data (like Lineate) can find communities with demographics similar to a brand’s familiar territory, in a process called “look-alike audiences.”
 This gives brands new reach in specialized areas that match their desired demographic.
-Essentially, brands now possess the ability to fully utilize out-of-home advertisements, and track who has seen the ad, as well as tracking the behavior of the potential customer afterwards, through the use of companion apps, website hits, and sales data.
+Essentially, brands now possess the ability to fully utilize out-of-home advertisements, and track who has seen the ad, as well as track the behavior of the potential customers afterward, through the use of companion apps, website hits, and sales data.

-To get started on creating the data you need to get started on your own out-of-home ad campaign, reach out to us on our contact us page.
+To get started on leveraging the data you need to get started on your own out-of-home ad campaign, reach out to us for a free evaluation with our SA team.